Chictem/Chictem/README.md

-# chictem
+# Chictem
-Chictem is a PHP CMS based on Laravel develped by Germey
+Chictem is a PHP CMS based on Laravel developed by Germey